-Second, a common pattern is that the government does not legally prohibit private provision of services like health care and non-mandatory schooling, but simply crowds out private producers by failing to level the playing field in these markets.
+Second, a common pattern is that the government does not legally prohibit private provision of services like health care and nonmandatory schooling, but simply crowds out private producers by failing to level the playing field in these markets.
 In particular, the public sector may offer the service free of charge, financed through taxes in combination with the banning of customers from being eligible for any subsidies when buying from a private provider.
 Occasionally it is suggested that private enterprises providing publicly financed services should be prohibited from making profit, and required to reinvest all surplus in the firm.
-While such provision constitutes no impediment for private non-profit foundations (such as universities and many U.S. hospitals), it weakens the incentives for entrepreneurs and venture capitalists, whose competencies are crucial to the formation of competence blocs and HGFs.
+While such provision constitutes no impediment for private nonprofit foundations (such as universities and many US hospitals), it weakens the incentives for entrepreneurs and VC, whose competencies are crucial to the formation of competence blocs and HGFs.